companieshouse/ci-fly-runner/README.md

 # ci-fly-runner
 A "Fly" Docker container for running against Concourse.
+Note that this is intended to be run from a Concourse pipeline.

 ## Dockerfile
 The Dockerfile requires one build argument: "flyversion".
-This can either be passed in using the command line argument "--build-arg flyversion=x.x.x" or can be passed via the Concourse pipeline "build_args".
+This can either be passed in using the command line argument below or can be passed via the Concourse pipeline "build_args".

 Command line example:
 ```bash